 The drop-down lists are useful when you are creating data entry forms or creating interactive dashboards to present your data.
-While creating drop-down lists, you may come across situations where one drop-down list need to be populated dynamically as the value of the other drop-down changed.
+While creating drop-down lists, you may come across situations where one drop-down list needs to be populated dynamically as the value of the other drop-down changed.
 In other words, it needs to create dependent drop-down lists.

 Creating a dependent drop-down list is very easy in Google Sheet compared to Microsoft Excel.
 Here I am using the

 Let’s say you are going to create a data entry form that consists of two fields with drop-down lists, namely “Region” and “Country“.
 A region consists of many countries.
 The country drop-down list should be populated dynamically as the region changed.

 Creating main drop-down list

 This is straightforward.
 You can use the data validation option to create the main drop-down list.

 - Select the cell you want to create the drop-down list.

 - In the popup window, for the first box of the Criteria field, select “List from a range” (yes, it is the default option).

 - For the Data Range, we use our region list.
 Here I have named the range as “Regions“.
 So I type the range as Regions in the Data Range box.

 - Add validation text as necessary and click Save.